John Tanton: Political advocacy

+In 1983, he co-founded U.S. English with former United States Senator S. I. Hayakawa to advocate for making English the official language of the United States.
+In 1988, shortly before a referendum in Arizona to make English the state's official language, a memo written by Tanton in 1986 was leaked to the media.
+After the memo was published in various newspapers including The Arizona Republic, executive director Linda Chavez resigned.
+Former supporters of the group, including Walter Cronkite, Saul Bellow, and Gore Vidal, also ended their association, and Tanton resigned from his position as chairman.
+Both FAIR and Social Contract Press are designated as hate groups by the Southern Poverty Law Center (SPLC).
+In 2001, the SPLC included these groups, and Tanton, in a list of inter-connected network of anti-immigration groups which espouse bigotry, either openly, or thinly disguised.
+He also founded the pro-eugenics organization, the Society for Genetic Education (SAGE).

-Additionally, Tanton co-founded and was heavily involved in the Center for Immigration Studies (CIS), Numbers USA, the American Immigration Control Foundation, American Patrol/Voices of Citizens Together, Californians for Population Stabilization, and ProjectUSA.
+Additionally, Tanton co-founded and was heavily involved in the Center for Immigration Studies (CIS), NumbersUSA, the American Immigration Control Foundation, American Patrol/Voices of Citizens Together, Californians for Population Stabilization, and ProjectUSA.
 Donations flow through U.S. Inc., which also supports Scenic Michigan, the International Dark-Sky Association, the Foreign Policy Association's Great Decisions Series, and the Harbor Springs chapter of the North Country Trail Association.
 Tanton served on the Board of Population-Environment Balance.
 Tanton founded the Social Contract Press in 1990.
 He served as its publisher.
-Additionally, he was the editor-in-chief of its journal, The Social Contract, since 1998.
+Additionally, he was the editor-in-chief of its journal, The Social Contract, since 1998 until the fall of 2019.
 He co-authored the book The Immigrant Invasion with Wayne Lutton, which was published by the Social Contract Press in 1994.

-Promotion of eugenics

-According to CNN, Tanton "has openly embraced eugenics, the science of improving the genetic quality of the human population by encouraging selective breeding and at times, advocating for the sterilization of genetically undesirable groups."
-Tanton wrote a paper in 1975 arguing for "passive eugenics" whereby child-bearing would be restricted to those between the ages of 20 and 35.
-He also founded the pro-eugenics organization, the Society for Genetic Education (SAGE).